-This exercise provided an introduction to network analysis in ArcGIS Pro.
-It should be noted that there are many more networks problems that can be solved.
-Also, these problems can become rather complex.
+This exercise introduced network analysis in ArcGIS Pro.
+It should be noted that there are more networks problems that can be solved.
+Also, these problems can become complex.

 Also, it should be noted that we provided the input locations as files here.
 It is also possible to input features, such as barriers or facilities, by directly editing and drawing in ArcGIS Pro using the tools available under the Edit Tab.